 Planning a Destination Bar or Bat Mitzvah

 There are travel companies that can make all the arrangements needed for a bar or bat mitzvah, from booking the rabbi to booking the hotels and meals.
-Check out destination bar mitzvah or bat mitzvah ideas at Barmitzvahvacations.com.
+You can check out destination bar mitzvah or bat mitzvah ideas at barmitzvahvacations.com.

-If you are considering a Bar/Bat Mitzvah celebration in the Holy Land, you should consult the Israel Ministry of Tourism website or call 1-888-77-ISRAEL for an overview of options and a host of resources.
+If you are considering a Bar/Bat Mitzvah celebration in the Holy Land, you should consult the Israel Ministry of Tourism website for an overview of options and a host of resources.
 Also, consider which destination in Israel you would like to hold the ceremony.

 Another popular option is to have a mitzvah on a cruise.
 Destination Mitzvahs partners with 17 cruise lines and three all-inclusive resort chains and can arrange a ceremony on a beach, at a resort, in a port of call, or even on the ship.